moschlar/SAUCE/docs/tests.rst

     For each test, the test input, expected and observed output and error output (if any) are displayed (for convenience, a diff is displayed when the test run was not successful).

-    Only if all visible *Tests* ran successfully, the Submit button is enabled.
+    Only if all visible *Tests* ran successfully, the Finish button is enabled.

-**Submit**
+**Finish**
-    When the *User* clicks the Submit button, the *Submission* is marked as ``completed`` and cannot be edited anymore.
+    When the *User* clicks the Finish button, the *Submission* is marked as ``completed`` and cannot be edited anymore.
 Then all *Test* cases (visible and non-visible) are run on the *Submission* and their respective output and error data as well as their result after validation get saved to the database for future displaying.

-    The Submit button is only enabled, when the *User* has previously tested his submission successfully.
+    The Finish button is only enabled, when the *User* has previously tested his submission successfully.
 While this prevents *Student*, *Teacher* and the system from running lots of presumably failing *Test* cases on the *Submission*, it still ensures that the *Submission* source code is safely stored to the database and the *Teacher* can see and grade the failed attempt.
     Also, the *Teacher* can override this convention and run the non-visible *Tests* to see if the *Submission* is just missing some corner-cases.

-**Reset**
+**Delete**
-    When the Reset button is clicked, the *Submission* is deleted from the database.
+    When the Delete button is clicked, the *Submission* is deleted from the database.
 The *User* gets redirected to the corresponding *Assignment* page of the *Submission* he just deleted.

 How to configure tests
 ----------------------